ConnorSweeneyDev/.config/readme.md

   taskbar" under the taskbar behaviours.
 - Search `multitasking` and turn off everything under the snap windows section except "Show my snapped windows when I hover over taskbar apps... ...when I press Alt+Tab".
-- Add the files in this repository's `komorebi` folder to `$Env:USERPROFILE\.config\komorebi` on your machine.
+- Paste `komorebi` into your config.
 In `komorebi.json` ensure that the correct amount of monitors are configured and that any absolute paths are valid.
-- Replace the files at `$Env:USERPROFILE\.config\yasb` with the ones from this repository.
+- Paste `yasb` into your config.
 Add `$Env:USERPROFILE\AppData\Local\Yasb` to your path.
-- Create the `$Env:USERPROFILE\.config\ahk` folder and paste the file from this repository into it.
+- Paste `ahk` into your config.
 Ensure you configure anything specific to monitor resolution.
-Right click `wm.ahk` and create a shortcut, then rename it to just `wm` and create a copy of it, one each should be moved to `C:\ProgramData\Microsoft\Windows\Start Menu\Programs` and that folder's sub-directory `Startup`.
+Right click `wm.ahk` and create a shortcut, then rename that shortcut to just `wm` and create a copy of it, one each should be moved to `C:\ProgramData\Microsoft\Windows\Start Menu\Programs` and that folder's sub-directory `Startup`.
 Now it will be run at startup and is accessible from the start menu in case you need to restart the manager, and all three processes can be killed from the task manager.
 - Restart your PC.

 Keybinds and commands to run on startup can be configured in `wm.ahk`, the status bar can be